 During mentorship terms, Core & Visiting Core Faculty work long-distance with students to create an individualized course of study that involves regular exchanges of work and responses to student work.
 “Work” includes original creative work by students, revisions of original creative work by students, and responses to reading assignments.

 You will begin your program with a residency term.
-Residency terms begin in September and April and consist of pre-residency coursework followed by the ten day residency (early November and June).
+Residency terms begin in September and April and consist of pre-residency coursework and weekly workshop meetings, followed by the ten-day residency (early November and June).

 A Typical Day At The Residency